yZ1337/Discord-Bee-Auto-Voter/README.md

 # Discordbee Auto Voter

+This is a script that automatically votes multiple times for your server on discordbee.com.

 **DISCLAIMER:** This repo is for educational purpose only.
 Use at your own risk!
 I am not responsible for any harm you do with this script.

 ## How To Use